kubernetes/autoscaler/vertical-pod-autoscaler/docs/sidecar-containers.md

 # VPA Sidecar Container Management

+In this document, "sidecar container" refers to any additional container that isn't the main application container in a pod.
+This is distinct from the formal [Kubernetes sidecar pattern](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/), which describes a specific design pattern where a container enhances or extends the main container's functionality.
+Our usage here applies to all additional containers, regardless of their architectural pattern or purpose.

-The Vertical Pod Autoscaler (VPA) has specific behavior when dealing with sidecar containers that are injected into pods via admission webhooks.
-This document explains the default behavior and how to customize it for your needs.
+The Vertical Pod Autoscaler (VPA) has specific behavior when dealing with these additional containers that are injected into pods via admission webhooks.

 ## Understanding VPA and Container Policies